guillemsenabre/Reality-Gap-reduction-TFG/README.md

    - Input the number of motors and sensors in your setup.
 The software is designed to handle any number, but a range of 5 to 10 motors is recommended.

 5. **Choose Training Option:**
-   - Decide whether to train the model from scratch or use transfer learning (a model trained in simulation).
+   - Decide whether to train the model from scratch or use transfer learning (a model previously trained in simulation).

 6. **Initiate Training:**
    - If training is selected, the training process will commence.
 Ensure that the robots are securely fixed to the ground to prevent falls.

-By following these steps, the implementation can be successfully executed, allowing for the training and operation of physical robots in the designed multi-agent reinforcement learning environment.